 The difficulty in using toremifene citrate is the lack of research conducted using human subjects, and specifically male subjects.
 While it is possible to apply most of what is known about the other selective estrogen receptor modulators to toremifene citrate, independent research conducted with the drug itself is invaluable and therefore a risk is taken when using the drug because of the lack of information.
 Unfortunately toremifene citrate is possibly the least researched selective estrogen receptor modulator, with the possible exception of raloxifene.

 The second, and possibly more beneficial, aspect of toremifene citrate for steroid users is its ability to increase the production of luteinizing hormone and follicle stimulating hormone, and therefore increasing testosterone.
 This ability is why it is often used by steroid users during their post-cycle therapy.
 Toremifene citrate would accomplish this by blocking the negative feedback inhibition caused by estrogen at the hypothalamus and pituitary, and this in turn will help to increase the production of these hormones.
-Currently there is no available research that directly links toremifene citrate to being able to raise testosterone levels in male users, however due to the nearly identical mechanisms that both tamoxifen and toremifene citrate use and the reactions that they produce in the body, it would be easy to extrapolate that both drugs should have similar effects in this respect as well.
-Anecdotally users have reported good results with toremifene citrate and say that they are at least comparable that those of tamoxifen citrate.
+Currently there is no available research that directly links toremifene citrate to being able to raise testosterone levels in male users.
+However, due to the nearly identical mechanisms that both tamoxifen and toremifene citrate use and the reactions that they produce in the body, it would be easy to extrapolate that both drugs should have similar effects in this respect as well.
+Anecdotally users have reported good results with toremifene citrate and say that they are at least comparable to those of tamoxifen citrate.

-One area where it has seemingly been demonstrated that toremifene citrate outperforms tamoxifen citrate is in terms of its positive effects on the regulation of serum cholesterol (1, 2).
+One area where it has been demonstrated that toremifene citrate outperforms tamoxifen citrate is in terms of its positive effects on the regulation of serum cholesterol (1, 2).
 It has been shown that toremifene citrate not only supports HDL synthesis, but also LDL reductions.
 This is due to the estrogenic action of the drug in the liver.
 While there is some evidence that tamoxifen citrate produces a somewhat similar response, this is significantly outweighed by the response produced by toremifene citrate.
 It appears that toremifene citrate would be a solid addition for cholesterol support during an anabolic steroid cycle, where the results produced by tamoxifen citrate in the available research are sometimes less then significant.

 Note; dosage information is only for scientific reference purposes.
 SARMs Central, does not condone the human consumption or use of this substance outside of a controlled scientific environment (i.e. a lab).